|Oracle® Automatic Storage Management Administrator's Guide

 For information about Oracle ACFS, see Chapter 5, "Introduction to Oracle ACFS".

-The limits of Oracle ACFS and these discussed in this section.
+The limits of Oracle ACFS are discussed in this section.

 The topics contained in this section are: